Exercising in the Heat

 The most advanced stage of heat illness is called heat stroke.
 In simple terms, heat stroke is a breakdown of the cooling mechanisms of the body, induced by high body temperature.
 Someone who is experiencing heat stroke may stop sweating altogether and the skin will appear dry and hot.
 The pulse is usually strong but rapid.
 The person may have labored and difficult breathing.
-Body temperature can exceed 106 degrees Fahrenheit.
-Heat stroke is an emergency that requires immediate medical attention!
+Body temperature can exceed 106 F. Heat stroke is an emergency that requires immediate medical attention!
 Transport the person to the hospital as quickly as possible, ideally in wet sheets.
-In the meantime, cool the person by any means possible (hose down, ice packs, complete body submersion in cold or icy water).
+In the meantime, cool the person by any means possible (hose down, apply ice packs, submerge body completely in cold or icy water).
 Remove as much clothing as possible and treat for shock by elevating the feet slightly.

 You are both correct.
-During hot conditions the body loses its ability to radiate heat from its surface.
-Air temperature is a key factor in determining your risk for overheating, but the humidity level, or the water content of air, is equally important.
-Several deaths of football players have occurred with air temperatures below 75 degrees Fahrenheit at 95 percent humidity levels.
+During hot conditions, the body loses its ability to radiate heat from its surface.
+Air temperature is a key factor in determining your risk of overheating, but the humidity level, or the air's water content, is equally important.
+Several deaths of football players have occurred with air temperatures below 75 F at 95 percent humidity levels.
 High humidity levels reduce the evaporation of sweat from the skin.
 Even though it may seem that you are sweating a lot when it is humid, the sweat is mostly rolling off the skin and is not really contributing much to the cooling process.
 Sweat alone does not cool the body.
 It is the evaporation of sweat that cools the body.
-The combination of high air temperatures and high humidity levels increase the risk for heat illness to occur.
+The combination of high air temperatures and high humidity levels increases the risk of heat illness.